spanglies/refsheep/README.md

 - This repo is set up to be used with Cloudflare's Pages framework and R2 (an S3 compatible storage system).
 Zip files are stored on R2 due to size limitation on cloudflare pages
 ## Usage
-Prerequisites: Yarn 1.22, NodeJS (This lockfile now requires 20+), npm, python 3.11+
+Prerequisites: Yarn 1.22 (This repo now works with Yarn 2+), NodeJS (This lockfile now requires 20+), npm, python 3.11+ (I've also had to install Zola seperately at the OS level or using asdf directives on cloudflare pages)

-This repo is tested to run on Manjaro Linux (as of Feb 2024) and Cloudflare's Ubunutu based Pages agents on platform 2.0
+This repo is tested to run on Manjaro Linux (as of Feb 2025) and Cloudflare's Ubunutu based Pages agents on platform 3.0

-It should not require any additional steps to compile and run this project aside from the below:
+It should not require any additional steps to compile and run this project aside from the below with the above prereq's installed:
 ```bash
 # Install necessary dependencies
 # you may need to specify --pure-lockfile